Video Game: Syobon Action

 .
 In addition to having a lot of skill, a player must memorize the only safe way to get through the level and avoid all of the many death traps.

-There are a total of three Syobon Action games.
-They are very similar in gameplay to I Wanna Be the Guy
+There are a total of two Syobon Action games, and are considered very similar in gameplay to I Wanna Be the Guy

 The game has become fairly popular for Let's Players